Fat Burning Zone

 High-Intensity sessions - are just as good!

 If you cycled along at 50% VO2 max, fat would provide about 50% of the energy needed to keep going.
 If you cycle along at 75% VO2 max, fat will provide 33% of the required calories.
 Thus, the slower workout sounds better from the fat breakdown perspective - or does it?

 A moderately fit athlete exercising at 50% VO2 max generally consumes about 220 Calories during a 30-minute workout.
 If the same athlete works out at 75% VO2 max, 330 Calories are burned during the same period.
-Of course, 50% of 220 Calories and 33% of 330 Calories yield an equal number of calories coming from fat - 110 Calories.
+Of course, 50% of 220 Calories and 33% of 330 Calories yield an equal number of calories cfrom fat - 110 Calories.

 Interval work may be the solution

-Professor Steve Boutcher, leader of the team, stated that the women lost three times more weight as other women who exercised regularly at a continuous pace for 40 minutes.
+Professor Steve Boutcher, the team leader, stated that the women lost three times more weight than other women who exercised regularly at a continuous pace for 40 minutes.
 In the study, women were said to have lost weight mainly from their legs and buttocks.

 Fat provides all your energy

-If fat alone were meeting all your energy needs, you would not be breaking down carbohydrate during your workouts.
-As a result, your leg muscles would be amply and permanently stocked with glycogen (assuming, of course, that your diet contained a standard carbohydrate content).
+If fat alone met all your energy needs, you would not break down carbohydrates during your workouts.
+As a result, your leg muscles would be amply and permanently stocked with glycogen (assuming that your diet contains a standard carbohydrate content).
 Each time you ate, the carbohydrate from your meal would be processed and transported to your muscles.
-Your muscle cells would say, 'No thanks, I do not need more carbohydrate, I am already full.'
+Your muscle cells would say, 'No thanks, I do not need more carbohydrates.
+I am already full.'
 The surplus carbohydrate from your meal would be converted to fat.
 It looks like a no-win situation - as fast as you burn fat off, it is replaced.

 An effective way to lose fat

 Most exercisers are time-constrained and do not have hours to spend on low-intensity sessions.
 When time is limited, there is little reason to train in your Fatmax Zone.
-If your overall goal is to get leaner, the bottom line is that Fat Burners are the best way to achieve it.
+If your goal is to get leaner, the bottom line is that Fat Burners is the best way to achieve it.